albar965/albar965.github.io/littlenavmap-faq.md

 Encrypted add-on "asobo-airport-eddf-frankfurt" found.
 Add-on might not show up correctly.
 ```

 This is not an error message but merely a reminder that the layout of encrypted payware airports in _Little Navmap_ might not match what you see in the simulator.
-You can still use the airport for flight planning but taxiways, parking spots and aprons might probably differ.
+You can still use the stock airport shown in Little Navmap for flight planning but keep in mind that parking, taxiways or aprons might probably look different in the simulator.

-This is related to [A MSFS add-on does not show up after reloading the scenery library in _Little Navmap_](#no-airport-msfs).
-See there for more information.
+**Encrypted, locked down add-on airports in MSFS cannot be read by Little Navmap.**

+The add-on is locked down with a DRM ([Digital _Restriction_ Management](https://en.wikipedia.org/wiki/Digital_rights_management)) scheme if you find a file `BGL.fsarchive` in the add-on folders. _Little Navmap_ will not show a new airport or only the stock airport if an add-on replaces a stock one.

+Buy add-ons directly from developers instead of the Microsoft market which enforces encryption.
+Alternatively you can also use and support freeware scenery.

 #### Buttons for en-route holdings, MSA sectors, MORA grid and others are disabled when using MSFS[**▲**](#top) [🔗](#msfs-features-missing) {#msfs-features-missing}